neuger-digital/digital-team-standards/video.md

 ```

 You can use YouTube's Automatic Caption feature, download the SRT file, [convert it to VTT](https://subtitletools.com/convert-to-vtt-online) and edit the captions from there.
 Note: SRT captions are not supported in HTML5.

-Also, you can consider an audio transcript.
-Transcripts have an added SEO benefit.

 ## Video formats